fusioncharts/dev_centre_docs/getting-started/flutter/flutter-features.md

 ## Working with APIs

 You can also enhance your charts by adding some APIs.
-For example, you can use chartType API, which acts as a getter by calling chartType() and a setter if you provide a chart type as a parameter to chartType method like chartType('column3d'), which will convert existing chart to column3d (as long as the datasource provided can build the column3d chart.
-Continuing with above example, please note the instance of FusionChartController is being passed to the constructor of FusionChart widget.
+For example, you can use chartType API, which acts as a getter by calling chartType() and a setter if you provide a chart type as a parameter to chartType method like `chartType('column3d')`, which will convert existing chart to column3d (as long as the datasource provided can build the column3d chart.
+Continuing with above example, please note the instance of 'FusionChartController' is being passed to the constructor of FusionChart widget.

 ```javascript
 /// To register for new events, simply call method like so